manassaloi/manassaloi.github.io/_posts/2025-06-18-underutilised-knowledge.markdown

 Domain experts (supply) need a reason to come to your platform.

 This is why we need to understand not just the demand side, but also supply.

-This is one of the best time to start a data labelling company if you can figure out how to gather differentiated supply.
+I think it is the best time to start a data labelling company if you can figure out how to gather differentiated supply.
 And assuming demand from the big labs persist.

 The best marketplaces grow during economic crises.
 Not because they're predatory, but because that's when skilled supply becomes available.
 The 2008 recession gave us Airbnb and Uber.
 People needed money.
 They had idle assets (homes, cars).

 Refer to [Kevin Kwok’s underutilised fixed assets essay](https://kwokchain.com/2020/01/23/underutilized-fixed-assets/).